-James Bartlett Hammond held strong beliefs in charity and helping otheres, and a fine example of this is the Hammond typewriter for the blind, courtesy of the London Science Museum.
+James Bartlett Hammond held strong beliefs in charity and helping otheres, and a fine example of this is the Hammond typewriter for the blind.

 It’s uncertain when the idea came about for a typewriter for the sight impaired, but early evidence dates as far back as 1896.
 Thanks to the Perkins School for the Blind and their generous archives, we know that James struck up a friendship with Francis Joseph Campbell, founder of the Royal National College for the Blind.